insha-parveen/insha-parveen/README.md

 ## 🚀 About Me

-I’m **Insha**, a passionate learner and future **Data Scientist / Machine Learning Engineer**, currently pursuing my **BCA**.
+I’m **Insha**, a passionate learner and aspiring **Data Scientist / **AI Engineer**, .
 My journey revolves around turning **data into intelligent solutions** and building real-world AI projects.

 I have strong foundations in **Python, NumPy, Pandas, Statistics, and Machine Learning**, and I’m actively working on advanced areas like **Deep Learning, NLP, and Generative AI**.
-I enjoy building projects, learning continuously, and preparing myself for a global tech career — with the goal of working in **Gulf countries (Saudi Arabia / Dubai)** as a skilled AI professional.
+I enjoy building projects, learning continuously, and preparing myself for a global tech career as a skilled AI professional.

 ---